-Use refreshing flavors to in the signature cocktails at your summer wedding to keep guests cool.
-Focus on flavors like cucumber, mint, and berries—those are always crowd pleasers!
+Use refreshing flavors in the signature cocktails at your summer wedding to keep guests cool.
+Focus on flavors like cucumber, mint, and berries—those are always crowd-pleasers!

 Display Berry Bites

 When it's scorching hot outside, most people crave something light and refreshing.
 And at a party, they want something bite-size!
-That's why you should put these cute little cones on your menu.
+That's why you should put these cute little fresh raspberry cones on your menu.

 On steamy summer days, it’s a thoughtful idea to provide wedding guests with bug spray to help protect them from pesky mosquitoes.
 Fill a wooden crate or basket with a few bottles of bug spray and display it at a table near the entrance to the wedding ceremony.
 Don’t forget to add a cute handmade sign so guests will be sure to spot the bug-spray station.

 Guests look sophisticated with a parasol in hand, right?
 They'll also protect everyone from harsh UV rays.
 Who doesn't love a prop that pulls double duty?

 At a summer wedding, it is important to think about your fans.
 One way to make them happy?
 Provide fans with (or as) programs, or place one at each place setting at dinner—bonus points if it doubles as the escort card.

 Think to yourself, “How can I make my wedding ultra-Instagrammable?”
 One surefire way: a flower wall.
 Make it your altar, like this couple, or add one to your decor.
 Instead of going big and bold with your floral centerpieces, opt for a flower wall that guests can pose in front of and stop and smell as they walk by.